 Everyone is talking about mental health.
 Social media, Google, etc. Instinctively, we know this is a good thing.
 We all get anxious or feel depressed at times.
 One-in-five persons struggle with mental health issues.
-The weight of daily life affects us all, so it's right to be talking about mental health.
-At the same time, as Christians we might pump the brakes a bit.
-After all, the world is talking about mental health, but the church is not.
-Does that mean that I shouldn't concern myself with these matters?
-A better question is, "Is God concerned with my mental health?"
-The best way to answer is to see what the Bible teaches.
+We all carry the weight of daily life, so it seems right to talk about mental health.
+At the same time, as Christians we tend to pump the brakes when the world around us is talking about something and the church is largely silent.
+Does that mean mental health shouldn't be a concern?
+What does the Bible teach?

 Likewise, the Bible doesn't use modern, psychological terminology but that shouldn't make us uncomfortable.
 The words don't appear in Scripture, but that does not mean the idea is foreign to the text.